One of the questions we get asked regularly is what day trips from Portland we think are best.

 Even if you’ve never visited before, Haystack Rock will still likely seem familiar.
 One of the most recognizable landmarks along the Oregon Coast, it was also used as a backdrop for the movie, The Goonies.
 Besides its appearance on the big screen, here are a few more fun facts about this dramatic rock formation.

 There is nothing quite like watching a sunset at this magical spot.
-Though, it can be windy and cool, watching the waves crash against the rock, seeing birds soaring high above, and seeing the magnificent colors is incredible.
+Though, it can be windy and cool, watching the waves crash against the rock, seeing birds soaring high above, and seeing the magnificent colors is an incredible way to end a Cannon Beach day trip.

 Cape Lookout State Park